AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 Setting up IKE Crypto Profile and IKE Gateways
 ----------------------------------------------

-1. Go to Network > Network Profiles > IKE Crypto, click **Add** and define the IKE Crypto profile (IKEv1 Phase-1) parameters. <assuming you need an IKE Crypto Profile set up regardless of whether you set up the IKE gateway for PSK or cert based; is IKE Crypto part of adding the tunnel interface or something separate?>.
+1. Go to Network > Network Profiles > IKE Crypto, click **Add** and define the IKE Crypto profile (IKEv1 Phase-1) parameters.

       |image1|

 #.
 If using PSK (Pre-shared Key) for authentication with Site2Cloud:

-   a. go to Network > Network Profiles > IKE Gateways to configure the IKE Phase-1 Gateway.
-These parameters should match the Site2Cloud configuration downloaded at Step 5 under "Setting up Site2Cloud Connection".
+   a.
+Go to Network > Network Profiles > IKE Gateways to configure the IKE Phase-1 Gateway.
+These parameters should match the Site2Cloud configuration downloaded under "Setting up Site2Cloud Connection".

       |image2|